-The User Acceptance Test: after a building block is approved in the FAT, end users test the processes that have been delivered.
+The User Acceptance Test: after a building block is approved in the FAT, key-users test the processes that have been delivered.

 Following the principle of 'train the trainer' the key-users have already received instructions from 360.
 Now it's their turn to train the end users.

 The moment of truth: everything has been tested, agreed upon and the end users are ready.
 We deploy the building block for real usage.